BroseleyCameraClub/BroseleyCameraClub.github.io/Competition_Rules.md

 <br/>
 The competitions are held to encourage members to 'get out and about'.
 Submissions, therefore, should preferably be recent, although not mandatory.

-A floating cup wiull be awarded annually to the person gaining the most points in the period of the season (Usually February - January) at the Clubs AGM meeting.
+A floating cup will be awarded annually to the person gaining the most points in the period of the season (Usually September - July) at the Clubs AGM meeting.

 <br>

 #### Monthly Competition

 <br>
-Monthly Competition entries will be rectangular in shape, and 'up to' but no larger than 7x5.
-If the image is submitted as 7x5, it should be mounted in mounts provided by Broseley Camera Club.
+Monthly Competition entries will be rectangular in shape, and 'up to' but no larger than 7&quot;x5&quot;.
+If the image is submitted as 7&quot;x5&quot;, it should be mounted in mounts provided by Broseley Camera Club.

-Competition Titles can be found in the current programmee lists.
+Competition Titles can be found in the current programme lists.

-2 free mounts are provided, any more can be purchased from Broseley Camera Club.
+Two free mounts are provided, any more can be purchased from Broseley Camera Club.

 The image title should be presented clearly at the base of the mount.